 She is celebrated on the 9th day of the 9th Lunar month.

-Among Chinese Buddhists (佛教), she is worshipped as the Goddess of Light and as the Guardian of all nations, whom she protects from the fury of war.
+Among Chinese Buddhists (佛教), she is worshiped as the Goddess of Light and as the Guardian of all nations, whom she protects from the fury of war.

 In Taoism (道教), she is known under the epithet of the "Dipper Mother" (斗母元君 / Dǒumǔ Yuánjūn), a name also used by Buddhists (佛教).

-Dou Mu (杜穆) remains a popular Deity and is often referred to as Queen of Heaven (天后 / Tiān Hòu) and is widely worshipped as the Goddess of Beidou (北斗/ the Chinese equivalent of Ursa Major except that it also includes 2 "attendant" stars).
+Dou Mu (杜穆) remains a popular Deity and is often referred to as Queen of Heaven (天后 / Tiān Hòu), and is widely worshiped as the Goddess of Beidou (北斗 / the Chinese equivalent of Ursa Major except that it also includes 2 "attendant" stars).